Honjo-Waseda no Mori Museum

 sightseeing

-This museum is jointly established by Honjo City and Waseda University.
-The museum traces the history of Honjo City from the Paleolithic period through archaeological materials.
-In addition to the nationally rare laughing human haniwa (terra-cotta tomb figurine) holding a shield and their complete cast of a small glass ball, visitors can see a variety of valuable materials owned by Waseda University.
+This museum was jointly established by Honjo City and Waseda University.
+The museum holds archaeological materials from the Paleolithic period through which visitors can trace the history of Honjo City.
+In addition to artifacts rarely found in Japan, such as the laughing human haniwa (terra-cotta tomb figurine) holding a shield and a completed cast of a small glass ball, visitors can see a variety of valuable materials owned by Waseda University.

 Basic Information